 How to identify

-The all-black males have distinctive red wattle over the eye and show a striking white stripe along each wing in flight.
-They have a lyre-shaped tail which is fanned out and raised to show white under-tail feathers when displaying.
+The all-black males have distinctive red wattle (bit of skin) over the eye and show a striking white stripe along each wing in flight.
+They have long, curling tail feathers which are fanned out and raised to show white under-tail feathers when displaying.
 The smaller grey-brown females have a slightly notched tail.
 Habitat loss and overgrazing have resulted in a decline in numbers and range, making them a Red List species.
 Positive habitat management is helping them to increase in some areas.
 Black Grouse conservation work is supported by The Famous Grouse.

 Call